Saadumar26/faq_chatbot/README.md

     ```

 2.  **Launch the Chatbot:**
-    -   Open the `.ipynb` file in your chosen environment (Colab, Jupyter Notebook, or JupyterLab).
+    -   Open the `FAQ_Chatbot.ipynb` file in your chosen environment (Colab, Jupyter Notebook, or JupyterLab).
     -   Run all the cells.
 The interactive chat widget will appear at the bottom.

 3.  **Interact with the Bot:**